scalar-labs/scalar-kubernetes/docs/BestPracticeGuide.md

 Different versions could produce different results so it is recommended to use the same version if possible.
 If the tool needs to be upgraded for some reason, please review the change with extra care.

-## Use the same version for kubectl and kubernetes.
+## Use the same version for kubectl and kubernetes

 Always keep the same version between kubectl and kubernetes to ensure full compatibility.